sonata-nfv/son-gkeeper/README.md

 Please refer to the [`son-gtkapi`](https://github.com/sonata-nfv/son-gkeeper/tree/master/son-gtkapi) repository for examples of usage of each one of the already developed micro-services.

 ## License
-The license of the SONATA Gatekeeper is Apache 2.0 (see [LICENSE.md](https://github.com/sonata-nfv/son-editorgkeeper/blob/master/LICENSE).
+The license of the SONATA Gatekeeper is Apache 2.0 (please see the [license](https://github.com/sonata-nfv/son-editorgkeeper/blob/master/LICENSE) file).

 ---
 #### Lead Developers